bee344/asset-hub-examples/README.md

 }
 ```

-Using the generic endpoints for the pallets, ssidecar can also retrieve values specific to the configuration of the pallet, such as `constants`, `dispatchables`, `errors`, `events` and `storage`.
+Using the generic endpoints for the pallets, sidecar can also retrieve values specific to the configuration of the pallet, such as `constants`, `dispatchables`, `errors`, `events` and `storage`.

 We also have the option to use have the sidecar submit transactions to the node it's connected to.
 For this we would have to first build the tx, sign it, and submit it as a hex string.